Kiana Madeira

 Kiana Madeira (born November 4, 1992) is a Canadian actress.
 She starred as Moe in the Netflix television series Trinkets.
 Madeira played Deena in the 2021 Netflix horror film trilogy Fear Street.

 Early life

 Madeira was born in Toronto, Ontario, and grew up in Mississauga, Ontario.
-She is of Portuguese descent on her father's side and of Irish, First Nations, and Black Canadian descent on her mother's side.
-She became interested in acting at the age of 5, after becoming infatuated with John Travolta in Grease.
+She became interested in acting at the age of five, after becoming infatuated with John Travolta in Grease.

 Career

 In February 2019, Madeira was cast in the lead role of Deena in the Fear Street trilogy films which were released on Netflix in July 2021.
 In June 2021, it was announced that she will star in a romance-action movie entitled Perfect Addiction opposite Ross Butler.

 Personal life

 In 2017, Madeira began dating actor Lovell Adams-Gray; they became engaged in 2021.
+They married in September 2023.
 She moved to the United States in 2017 for her acting career, but frequently visits Canada and her family.
-Madeira is a practicing Christian.